DoublePg/Feed/README.md

 ### Dataset generation

-For each dataset, we provide links to downloadable datasets used in our experiments.
-We describe in our paper and the `REAME` files in separate `ditto/data/$dataset` folders on how these datasets are generated, and provide instructions and scripts on preprocessing and/or sampling data.
+For each dataset, we provide `IID` and `Non-IID` cases used in our experiments.
+We store these datasets in `Feed/dataset/` folders.

 ### Downloading dependencies